E.W.

 Ferranti, and William Stanley

-perfected the design. see the next question for more details.
+perfected the design.
+See the next question for more details.

 When